-What is GABA, and what should I know about GABA to help improve my health and well-being?
-GABA, gamma-amino butyric acid, is a neurotransmitter that is the body’s natural system in place for relaxing the brain.
-Because there is a connection between the mind and body, when your mind is relaxed, your body relaxes.
-To better understand how the body and mind relax, it is important to learn about GABA.
-GABA functions to turn off certain activities in the brain that are triggered by response to stress.
-The body has many regulatory pathways to respond to stressful triggers in your life.
-One of these responses is the activation of the sympathetic nervous system.
-The sympathetic nervous system is a part of the autonomic nervous system.
-The autonomic nervous system controls your “fight or flight” response when stress is present and the “rest and digest” response, when appropriate.
-Each of these options is a branch of the autonomic nervous system.
+GABA is particularly important if you’re stressed.
+The body has many regulatory pathways that respond to stressful triggers.
+One of these responses is the activation of the sympathetic nervous system (SNS).
+The SNS is a part of the autonomic nervous system, which controls your “fight or flight” response as well as the “rest and digest” response, in appropriate situations.
+Each of these responses is controlled by a branch of the autonomic nervous system.
 “Rest and digest” is directed by the parasympathetic nervous system, and “fight or flight” is directed by the sympathetic nervous system.
-So, what about GABA is good and helpful to you?
-Keep reading to find out.

-The “fight or flight” was beneficial evolutionarily because it stimulated the body to respond effectively to danger.
-This response of the sympathetic nervous system uses the neurotransmitters epinephrine and norepinephrine.
-Epinephrine and norepinephrine are your brain’s stress neurotransmitters and control the stress response, which includes increasing your heart rate, breathing rate, and activating systems to make energy available for you to escape the danger, or to stay and fight off the danger presented.
+The “fight or flight” response was beneficial evolutionarily because it stimulated the body so it could respond effectively to danger.
+It does this using the NTs epinephrine and norepinephrine.
+These control the stress response, increasing your heart rate and breathing rate, and activating systems that make energy available for you to escape or fight off a threat.

-These days, in everyday modern life, the sympathetic nervous system might be triggered on your commute to work, after a fight with a co-worker or partner, or another event that might make you angry and stressed.
-If left unchecked, your body would be under constant stress, so there must be a way to counteract this stress response.
-This is where the neurotransmitter GABA dominates, and where knowing about GABA can be helpful.
-GABA works to relax your body and has the opposite effect of epinephrine and norepinephrine.
+These days the sympathetic nervous system might be triggered on your commute to work, after a fight with a co-worker or partner, or another event that leaves you angry and stressed.
+This shows the importance of the systems that counteract this stress response.
+This is where GABA comes in.
+GABA works to relax your body and has the opposite effects to epinephrine and norepinephrine.

-Reactions to stress, and activation of the sympathetic nervous system give you feelings of anxiety, fear, restlessness and the inability to fall asleep because of racing thoughts and “what if’s”.
-When active and functioning correctly, GABA is released to deactivate or inhibit these effects.
-GABA is referred to as an inhibitory neurotransmitter, because it turns these functions of the brain off temporarily.
-Epinephrine and norepinephrine are referred to as excitatory neurotransmitters because they turn functions of the brain on in situations of stress.
+Activation of the sympathetic nervous system leaves you feeling anxiety, fear, restlessness and the inability to fall asleep because of racing thoughts and “what if’s”.
+When active and functioning correctly, GABA is then released to deactivate or inhibit these effects.
+GABA is referred to as an inhibitory neurotransmitter, because it temporarily turns these functions of the brain off.
+This is one of the most important functions you need to know about GABA.

 What about GABA and sleep?
 Well, on top of helping reduce anxiousness in the body, GABA is also great for sleep.
 GABA is an inhibitory neurotransmitter that allows you to relax.
-Benzodiazepines, a common category of sleep medication, activate GABA receptors to allow for better sleep.
-GABA levels have even been found to be lower in insomniacs as well.
-So how does GABA work for sleep?
-It increases slow-wave sleep by reducing the firing rate of neurons found in the posterior hypothalamus.
-By doing so, it enables deep sleep.
+It also increases slow-wave sleep by reducing the firing rate of neurons found in the posterior hypothalamus.
+By doing so, it enables deeper sleep.
 This effect also helps GABA rebalance the biological rhythm and sleep-wake cycle.

 There are some herbals available that mimic GABA.
 These include kava and valerian root.
 These herbal supplements do not directly increase levels of GABA, but rather have a response on the GABA receptor to either enhance the effects that GABA has or mimic the response of GABA on the receptor.

-As with most supplements, seek advice from your healthcare provider before starting any type of treatment to see what dosage might be right for your condition and to explore the effectiveness of the supplement in managing anxiety, restlessness, the inability to sleep, racing thoughts, and the inability to concentrate during the Adrenal Fatigue recovery.
-If you are curious or wondering if GABA supplements are right for you, talk to your doctor about GABA and learn more about GABA and what specific reaction you are likely to have considering your health concerns and risks.
+As with most supplements, seek advice from your healthcare provider before starting any type of treatment.
+This will help you identify the right dosage and to explore whether this supplement is right for you.
+If you’re wondering if GABA supplements are right for you, learn more about GABA and talk to your doctor about what specific reaction you’re likely to have when taking it considering your health concerns and risks.